martinjaros/thesis/sources/5-imu.md

 ### Industrial I/O module

-A relatively young kernel module *iio* has been implemented[^iio] in recent kernels to provide standardized support for sensors and analog converters typically connected by I^2^C bus.
+A relatively young kernel module `iio` has been implemented in recent kernels to provide standardized support for sensors and analog converters typically connected by I^2^C bus.
 While many device drivers are still in staging tree, to core module is ready for production code.
-Subsystem provides device structure mapped in *sysfs*, typically available at `/sys/bus/iio/devices/`.
-Device are implemented usually on top of the *i2c-dev* driver and registred as
+Subsystem provides device structure mapped in `sysfs`, typically available at `/sys/bus/iio/devices/`.
+Device are implemented usually on top of the `i2c-dev` driver and registered as
 `/sys/bus/iio/devices/iio:deviceX`, where X is the device number and the device name may be obtained by

 `cat /sys/bus/iio/devices/iio:deviceX/name`{.bash}